ad-si/TaskLite/docs-source/related.md

 - [Taskbook] - Tasks, boards & notes for the command-line habitat.
 - [Taskell] - Command line Kanban board / task management.
 - [Taskwarrior] - Command line task management.
+- [Todo.txt] - Simple and extensible shell script for managing a todo.txt file.
 - [Toodles] - Project management from the TODO's in your codebase.
 - [Tracli] - Command line app that tracks your time.
 - [Ultralist] - Open source task management system for the command line.